bob-erdman/developer-dot/_posts/2018-11-14-using-include-with-createTransaction.md

     <li>TaxDetailsByTaxType</li>
 </ul>

 When you build your query string, you can use any combination of the above, but be sure to separate them with commas!
+Here's an example query string: `$include=Lines,Addresses,TaxDetailsByTaxType`.

 <h2>What are these options for?</h2>
 These options specify what you want included in your response.
 The REST API can be verbose in it’s responses which is great for accuracy and understanding.
 However, if you find you only need a certain object to do your calculations, you can tell the api to respond with only what you need.